 8. Being mindful helps me focus on the present

 Mindfulness is a technique that can help you pay more attention to the present and let go of issues from the past.
 Being mindful can help you to feel more positive and in control of your life.
 There are lots of sites online that can help you learn mindfulness techniques that you can bring into your everyday life.

 10. Knowing how to get help keeps me safe

 Even if you don’t feel you need help right now, it’s important that you know how to get support if you need it.

+There are lots of treatments and support networks available which your doctor can advise you on.
 If you live in Gloucestershire and are aged 9-21, you can get support from our TIC+ counsellors.
 TIC+ works hard at raising funds so they can arrange for a counsellor to see you for free, all you need to do is call us on 01594 372777 or text us on 07520 634063 to arrange an appointment.
 We know it can be hard to take that first step but, like the other young people we’ve helped, you’ll be so glad you did.